 as long as I'm enjoying the process, that's what matters.

-your target audience should be you! you don't need to worry about making something with mass-appeal. just make something that you enjoy. because when you enjoy the process of making something, it shines through in the final work!
+your target audience should be you! you don't need to worry about making something that has mass-appeal. it's not worth it. just make something that you enjoy.

-especially with comic writing, you should be writing for yourself! it doesn't need to be fancy, it just needs to convey the story. you and maybe a select few other people are the only people who need to ever see your script, everyone else just sees the finished pages.
+especially with comic writing! it doesn't need to be fancy, it just needs to convey the story. you and maybe a select few other people are the only people who ever need to see your script, everyone else just sees the finished pages.

-like. my writing style is incredibly blunt, but it doesn't matter because I can rely on my art to describe things to the readers.
+like. my writing style is incredibly blunt, but it doesn't matter because I can rely on my art to describe things to the readers for me.

 I try to keep my scripts simple because for me, they're more of a utility than anything else. they help me set up pacing, story structure, dialogue, and action before I ever put stylus to tablet to draw.

 3. the more you write, the easier it gets